 In-Person Classes

 IMPACT’s commitment to personal and community safety is more vital now than ever — whether it’s responding to the current political climate or the enduring epidemic of abuse, violence and harm.
 We welcome anyone who is feeling unsafe right now to join us for a free community self-defense workshop, or sign up for one of our longer classes.
-All classes teach physical and verbal strategies for responding threats, intimidation and violence.
+All classes teach physical and verbal strategies for responding to threats, intimidation and violence.

 Classes are taught by a team of two instructors— one teaches self-defense skills, the other takes on the role of an aggressor.
 This instructor wears a full suit of protective body armor so you can safely practice the skills you learn.
 People learn to swim by getting in the water.
 Self-defense is similar– the best way to learn is to get up and practice.